 Ask your doctor to use this picture to show you where the cancer is.

 The gallbladder is a small pouch under the liver.
 It stores bile that’s made by the liver.
-(Bile helps the body use food.)
+(Bile helps you digest fat.)

 Many people have problems with the gallbladder (other than cancer) and have it taken out.
-You do not need a gallbladder to live.
+You don't need a gallbladder to live.

 There are a few types of gallbladder cancer.
 Some are very rare.
-Almost all gallbladder cancers are a type called adenocarcinoma (AD-no-kar-suh-NO-muh).
-This cancer starts from gland cells.
+Almost all gallbladder cancers are a type called adenocarcinoma.
+This type starts from gland cells.
 Your doctor can tell you more about the type you have.

 Ultrasound: For this test, a small wand is moved around on your skin.
 It gives off sound waves and picks up the echoes as they bounce off tissues.
 The echoes are made into a picture on a computer screen.
 This is often the first test used to look at the gallbladder.

-CT or CAT scan: This test uses x-rays to make detailed pictures of the inside of your body.
-CT scans can show the size, shape, and place of any tumors in the gallbladder or near it.
+CT or CAT scan: This test uses x-rays to make pictures of your insides.
+It can show the size, shape, and place of any tumors in the gallbladder or near it.

-MRI: This test uses radio waves and strong magnets instead of x-rays to make detailed pictures.
+MRI: To make clear pictures, this test uses radio waves and strong magnets instead of x-rays.
 MRI scans can help show if tumors in the gallbladder are cancer.
 They can also be used to look at nearby blood vessels and other organs.
 And they can help find out if the cancer has spread.

-Cholangiogram (kohl-AN-jee-o-gram): This test looks at the bile ducts (the tubes from the liver and gallbladder that carry bile) to see if they are blocked, narrowed, or widened.
-It can be used to help plan surgery (SUR-jur-ee).
+Cholangiogram: This test looks at the bile ducts (the tubes from the liver and gallbladder that carry bile) to see if they are blocked, narrowed, or widened.
+It can be used to help plan surgery.
 There are many types of cholangiograms, and each has different pros and cons.

-Laparoscopy (LAP-uh-RAHS-kuh-pee): This is a type of surgery where a thin, lighted tube is put into the belly through a small cut in the skin.
+Laparoscopy: In this type of surgery, a thin, lighted tube is put into the belly through a small cut in the skin.
 A tiny camera on the end of the tube lets the doctor look at the gallbladder and other nearby body parts.
 This can help plan surgery or other treatments.
 A biopsy may be done with tools put into the tube.

-Biopsy: In a biopsy (BY-op-see), the doctor takes out a small piece of tissue to check it for cancer cells.
+Biopsy: In a biopsy, the doctor takes out a small piece of tissue to check it for cancer.
 A biopsy is not always needed for gallbladder cancer.
 If other tests show a tumor that’s only in the gallbladder, the gallbladder may be taken out and then checked for cancer cells.
 There are many types of biopsies.
 Each type has pros and cons.

 If you have gallbladder cancer, the doctor will want to find out how far it has spread.
 This is called staging.
+You may have heard other people say that their cancer was stage 2 or stage 3.
 Your doctor will want to find out the stage of your cancer to help decide what type of treatment is best for you.